bakajeff/bakajeff/README.md

 # Hi, i'm jeff 👋

 About me
-- I really love tests. *Test everything!!!*
+- I love tests.
-- JavaScript is my favorite language.
+- Elixir is my favorite language.
-- I use vscode for everything.
+- Helix is my favorite text editor.
 - Apart from coding I also watch anime, **a lot**.